 If you have a supported compiler, you can compile the SerDes system in that compiler from the app.
 For a list of supported compilers, see Supported and Compatible Compilers.

-If you have the following licenses: MATLAB Coder™, Simulink Coder, and Embedded Coder®, you can keep your C files during .dll file generation.
+If you have a license for Simulink Coder™ or Embedded Coder®, you can keep your C files during .dll file generation.
 Otherwise, your C files will be deleted during the .dll file generation.

 To learn about compatibility issues on different Linux platforms, see Linux Version Compatibilities.